-- ifconfig and route directly manipulate the running kernel, and are not permanent changes to the system.
-After a reboot, changes will be lost. - To make IP address, netmask and gateway changes permanent, you have to edit two configuration files: - /etc/sysconfig/network-scripts/ifcfg-eth0 - /etc/sysconfig/network
+- The ip command directly manipulates the running kernel, so changes are not permanent.
+After a reboot, the previous network configuration will be restored.

+- To make IP address, netmask and gateway changes permanent, you have to edit two configuration files

+- /etc/sysconfig/network-scripts/ifcfg-eth0

+- /etc/sysconfig/network

+- Depends on distribution